Abigail/Abigail.github.io/Src/Trapped/ginkaku.md

 ### Spiral

+#### Square

-On the Spiral, the %%PIECE%% gets trapped after 80 steps.
+On the Square Spiral, the %%PIECE%% gets trapped, quickly after 80 steps.

+#### Diamond

+On the Diamond Square, the %%PIECE%% gets trapped quickly as well, after 84 steps.

 ### Wedge